 Powers for the control of bluetongue are laid out in:

-- the European Commission Directive 2000/75/EC as amended, laying down specific provisions for the control and eradication of bluetongue
+- the Council Directive 2000/75/EC as amended, laying down specific provisions for the control and eradication of bluetongue

 - the Commission Regulation (EC) No. 1266/2007 as amended, on protection and surveillance zones in relation to bluetongue and conditions applying to movements from or through these zones (updated as new outbreaks occur and as new information on control methods arises)

 - the Bluetongue (Scotland) Order 2012, lays out how European rules on bluetongue are implemented in Scotland